mmamaev/timeboard/doc/source/making_a_timeboard.rst

     ...                     layout=annually,
     ...                     default_selector=lambda label: label>0)

 The days of the recess are labeled with ``-1`` to differentiate them from the regular days off.
-The schedule selector has been adjusted accordingly.
+The selector for the default schedule has been adjusted accordingly.
 ::

     >>> print(clnd(('07 Jul 2016','17 Jul 2016')))